|

 beyond 150 yards

-raises a serious question of hunting ethics and I would hesitate to
+raises a serious question of hunting ethics and knowing my own marksmanship abilities, I would hesitate to

 take such a shot unless I had extraordinary means to steady my rifle